Don’t delay emergency care — even in the age of COVID-19

 • Added personal protective equipment: First responders and emergency department staff will wear additional PPE, including face masks or shields.
 PPE prevents the spread of COVID-19.
 If you are receiving care, you will also be given a face mask.

-• Adjusted visitation policies: Many hospitals — including hospitals across Riverside Health System — have implemented no-visitor policies.
+• Adjusted visitation policies: Many hospitals — including hospitals across Riverside Health — have implemented no-visitor policies.
 Riverside’s policy extends to the emergency department.
 Get tips to help you stay connected to loved ones receiving care at Riverside.

 • COVID-19 screening: Medical facilities, including Riverside, are screening all patients for COVID-19 before they are allowed to enter the facility.
 Screening helps health care teams to plan your care.